Altair-Duino Pro Emulator Kit

 This is a beginner to intermediate kit for people with experience soldering.
 It can be built in approximately 4-5 hours.
 Please read the Build Instructions to familiarize yourself with the construction of the kit, and don’t be afraid to visit the forum with questions.

 Since this is in a full-size Altair case, shipping will be expensive to international destinations.
-I highly recommend the new version 2.5 of the Altair-Duino Experimenter.
+If you want to save on shipping, I highly recommend the new version 2.5 of the Altair-Duino Experimenter.
 This is a “shelf-friendly” kit that is cheaper to ship and perfect to display.

 29 reviews for Altair-Duino Pro Emulator Kit